Gabriel von Wayditch: Life and career

 In the 1940s, Wayditch composed another four large scale operas, still with no promise of eventual performance.
 In the 1950s, he served as the pianist for the Morningside Trio, which concertized throughout New York City, and also taught music lessons at a studio near his apartment.
 Despite his abilities as a pianist, Wayditch never composed any additional compositions for the piano and apart from two songs for voice and piano and a quintet arrangement, Lullaby, derived from his 1925 opera Mária Testvér, he composed no chamber music.
 For the next 20 years, the only other composition he worked on for the remainder of his life was a massive eight-hour-long opera, Eretnekek (The Heretics), for which he completed a piano-vocal score.
 Wayditch died while writing out the 2,850th page of the orchestral score for that work.
 Still, The Heretics is cited in the Guinness Book of World Records as the longest opera ever written.

 Though Wayditch's prodigious output was practically unknown during his lifetime, there has been some interest in his music over the past decades.
 Two of his early operas – The Caliph's Magician (1917) and Jesus Before Herod (1918) – were released on LP recordings by Musical Heritage Society in the 1970s.
-The former featured the orchestra, chorus and soloists of the Budapest Opera conducted by Andras Korodi, and was sung using Wayditch's original Hungarian text.
+The former featured the orchestra, chorus and soloists of the Budapest Opera conducted by András Kórodi, and was sung using Wayditch's original Hungarian text.
 The latter was sung in an English translation in a production featuring the San Diego Symphony Orchestra and Chorus conducted by Peter Eros.
 The Mormon Tabernacle Choir sang Wayditch's Prayer from Maria Testver on a nationally televised broadcast.
-In 1984, on the fifteenth anniversary of his death, all of the commercially released recordings of Wayditch's music along with private recordings of excerpts and extracts from other works were featured in the Gabriel Von Wayditch Memorial Broadcast aired on WKCR-FM, the radio station of Columbia University.
+In 1984, on the fifteenth anniversary of his death, all of the commercially released recordings of Wayditch's music along with private recordings of excerpts and extracts from other works were featured in the Gabriel von Wayditch Memorial Broadcast aired on WKCR-FM, the radio station of Columbia University.
 In the 1990s, the three MHS LPs were re-issued in a 2 CD package by VAI.
 In October 2009, the Hungarian Culture Center mounted a presentation about Wayditch at the Brooklyn Museum featuring a performance of Reminscences from Opium Dreams by pianist Lloyd Arriola, a short ballet featuring excerpts from the two recorded operas, and a talk by Frank J. Oteri, who wrote the entry on Gabriel von Wayditch for the Revised New Grove Dictionary of Music and Musicians.